If you have always wanted to know how to make ricotta cheese, then look no further!

 Equipment

 Before making homemade ricotta cheese, you’ll need to gather a few essential but not expensive pieces of equipment.
-A large saucepan is required that comfortable holds the milk and cream plus a wooden spoon or spatula to heat the milk and cream.
+A large saucepan is required that comfortably holds the milk and cream plus a wooden spoon or spatula to heat the milk and cream.

 Invest in a thermometer.
-It’ll last forever and you’ll use it more often that you think.
+It’ll last forever and you’ll use it more often than you think.
 Once you learn how to make ricotta cheese, you may not need the thermometer.
 I still like to use it.

 Uses for Whey

 The yellowish liquid that is left after you’ve scooped up the ricotta cheese curds is known as whey.
 It’s full of vitamins and minerals and has multiple uses.
-Instead of wasting the whey that is left after making homemade ricotta cheese you can use it instead of water in recipes.
+Instead of wasting the whey that is left after making homemade ricotta cheese, you can use it instead of water in recipes.
 Here are some uses for whey.

 - Use it instead of milk when making pancakes.